 Urban’s technical assistance and coordination is supported by a cross-center team that includes the Research to Action Lab, the Justice Policy Center, and the Metropolitan Housing and Communities Policy Center.
-Their work is guided by a national steering committee composed of leaders with expertise in affordable housing, the criminal legal system, community engagement, and racial equity, as well as people who have directly experienced housing instability or jail incarceration.
+Their work is guided by a steering committee composed of leaders with expertise in affordable housing, the criminal legal system, community engagement, and racial equity, as well as people who have directly experienced housing instability or jail incarceration.

 Understanding the problem